plugna/acos/README.txt

 Activate the plugin from the Plugins page.
 Alternatively, you can also install the plugin manually by downloading the ZIP file, extracting it, and uploading the extracted folder to the /wp-content/plugins/ directory of your WordPress site.

+== How To Use? ==

+1. In the admin dashboard go to User > Profile
+2. Locate "Custom Admin Color Scheme" checkbox
+3. Check the checkbox to enable custom color scheme
+4. Change the colors with color picker
+5. Click on "Update Profile" button to apply the changes

 == Contribute ==
 If you would like to contribute to the development of ACOS, you can find the project on GitHub.
 We welcome any contributions, whether it's reporting a bug, suggesting a new feature, or submitting a pull request.
 We reserve the right to reject any pull requests that do not comply with the coding standards and our business goals.